 4. Properly conceal and dispose of old or unneeded medicines in the trash.
 Unneeded prescription drugs should be hidden and thrown away in the trash.
 To discourage teens or others from taking them out of the trash, you can mix them with an undesirable substance (like used coffee grounds or kitty litter) and put the mixture in an empty can or bag.
-Unless the directions say otherwise, do NOT flush medications down the drain or toilet because the chemicals can pollute the water supply.
+Do NOT flush medications down the drain or toilet because the chemicals can pollute the water supply.
 Also, remove any personal, identifiable information from prescription bottles or pill packages before you throw them away.

 5. Ask friends and family to safeguard their prescription drugs as well.
 Make sure your friends and relatives, especially grandparents, know about the risks too.
 Encourage them to regularly monitor their own medicine cabinets.
-If there are other households your teen has access to, talk to those families as well about the importance of safeguarding medications.
-If you don't know the parents of your child's friends, then make an effort to get to know them, and get on the same page about rules and expectations for use of all drugs, including alcohol and illicit drugs.
 Follow up with your teen's school administration to find out what they are doing to address the issue of prescription and over-the-counter drug abuse in schools.